Franzzzzzzzz/NDDEM/README.md

 ## Contributing
 If you would like to contribute to the code, please contact francois.guillard [at] sydney.edu.au.

+## License
+This project is licensed under the GNU GPL License - see the LICENSE file for details

 For help or questions, please contact francois.guillard [at] sydney.edu.au.

 Edited 13/12/2018.